AndrewPlayer3/sentinel1_decode/README.md

 # sentinel1_decode (W.I.P.)

 This is a C++ program/library for decoding Level-0 Raw data from the Sentinel-1 satellite.
+Currently, with OpenMP, sentinel1_decode can decode the complex samples for all packets in a data file in approximately 30 seconds on my Ryzen 5800.

+For additional information on Level-0 product decoding, see the [SAR Space Packet Protocol Data Unit Specification](https://sentinels.copernicus.eu/documents/247904/2142675/Sentinel-1-SAR-Space-Packet-Protocol-Data-Unit.pdf) and the [Sentinel-1 Level-0 Data Decoding Package](https://sentinel.esa.int/documents/247904/0/Sentinel-1-Level-0-Data-Decoding-Package.pdf/a8742c59-4914-40c4-8309-c77515649f17).

-This code has been moved from my previous repo [sar_processing](https://github.com/andrewplayer3/sar_processing).
-That repo also contains a Python implementation of level-0 decoding that can be interacted with in Jupyter; although, it is much slower than this version.
+*This code has been moved from my previous repo [sar_processing](https://github.com/andrewplayer3/sar_processing).
+That repo also contains a Python implementation of level-0 decoding that can be interacted with in Jupyter; although, it is much slower than this version.*

-Currently, with OpenMP it can decode the complex samples for all the packets in a data file in approximately 30 seconds on my Ryzen 5800.

 ## Usage